All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Large-scale clinical trials of semaglutide and tirzepatide involving tens of thousands of participants did not identify gastroparesis as a common adverse event.
 GI symptoms (nausea, vomiting, constipation, diarrhea) were frequently reported, but these are distinct from a gastroparesis diagnosis.

 A 2023 study published in JAMA that received significant media attention found a statistically increased risk of certain GI conditions among GLP-1 users, but the absolute risk was still low.
 The study was retrospective and based on insurance claims data, which has limitations.
-It could not distinguish between delayed gastric emptying (expected) and true gastroparesis (pathological).
+It couldn't distinguish between delayed gastric emptying (expected) and true gastroparesis (pathological).

 What we know for certain: GLP-1 medications slow gastric emptying dose-dependently.
 Higher doses produce more slowing.
 This effect is most pronounced in the early weeks of treatment and tends to moderate over time as the body adapts.

-Patient Perspective:"The constipation was worse than the nausea for me.
+Patient Perspective: "The constipation was worse than the nausea for me.
 My provider added a fiber supplement and suggested I track my water intake) I wasn't drinking nearly enough.
 That fixed it within a week.", Amanda P., 41, FormBlends patient (name changed for privacy)

 There are also case reports of prolonged gastric emptying delays in some individuals, particularly at higher doses or in people with pre-existing GI conditions.
 These cases resolved when the medication was reduced or discontinued.